softwaremill/jekyll-softwaremill/_posts/company/2014-09-26-adam-warski-javaone.md

 layout: simple_post
 ---

 JavaOne is _the_ Java conference.
 One that I'm very proud to be presenting at.
-There'll be plenty opportunities to meet great people there and, well, plenty of occasions to listen to me as well.
-I'm giving three talks at  JavaOne - check the abstracts below!
+There'll be plenty of opportunities to meet great people there.
+And I'm giving three talks at JavaOne - check the abstracts below!

 **Keep It Simple with Scala (29.09) [CON1708]**

-_Many people probably wouldn’t describe Scala as “simple.”
-In three live coding demos (hopefully at least one will work), this presentation tries to convince you otherwise.
-You’ll see three scenarios in which, instead of complex code, Scala, with the help of some libraries, offers simple and elegant designs._
+_Many people probably wouldn’t describe Scala as "simple."
+In three live coding demos, this presentation tries to convince you otherwise.
+You’ll see three scenarios in which, instead of complex code, Scala with the help of some libraries, offers simple and elegant designs._

 **Writing Recommender Systems with Java: An Introduction (30.09) [CON2558]**

 _With the vast amounts of data available, adding personalized recommendations to a system is often a great way to enhance the user experience.
 There are several tools in Java that can be used to implement a recommender system without a lot of effort.
 Based on experiences in building tailored recommender systems, this session presents the available approaches._

 **Scala Macros: What Are They, How Do They Work, and Who Uses Them?
 (2.10) [CON1740]**